Hemit99123/stocksavvy-software-designs/testing.md

-## 🧪 Unit Testing
+## 🧪 Testing

+There are 2 types of testing that are implemented within our software systems:

+### - Unit Testing:
 Unit testing is a way of testing the smallest blocks of code called **units.** Some examples of units are functions, methods, classes, and many more.

+### - Integration Testing:
+Unlike unit testing, integration tests are test ran on a software that encompasses multiple different units that work in unison as a single entity.
+Examples include controllers for backend as they use Express (seperate piece of code with it's own set of units) to produce a response.

-This requires more development time to build these unit tests.
+This requires more development time to build these tests.
 So, why are they worth it?

 ### Benefits to implementing a unit testing solution